Technology Training - Click Here!

 $289.7M to Boeing, Raytheon for Small Diameter Bomb Phase II R&D

 The Headquarters Air-To-Ground Munitions Systems Wing at Eglin Air Force Base, FL recently awarded two cost-plus fixed-fee R&D contracts under the GBU-39 Small Diameter Bomb (SDB) Increment II, 42-month Risk Reduction Phase.
-DID has covered the present generation SDB weapon, and also the procurement controversies surrounding it.
+The present generation SDB weapon has been surrounded by procurement controversies.
 SDB is designed to hit standing targets with GPS/INS accuracy and an outsize punch, given the small 250 pound size that allows aircraft and UAVs to carry far more weapons.
 Popular Mechanics notes that it’s part of a USAF drive to do more with less, a drive that includes “focused lethality munitions” as well as SDB.

 The objective of the SDB II program is to take the idea one step further, and create a version that can hit mobile or movable targets in all weather.
 SDB weapons already have in-flight maneuverability thanks to their pop-out wings; the challenge will be to add the necessary sensors and controls to perform this job without compromising the bomb’s effectiveness or weight.